 Four Points by Sheraton SoHo Village

 If you’ve always dreamed of getting married in the uber-trendy SoHo neighborhood, this hotel is an under-the-radar favorite, located on Charlton Street.
 Their event space at the San Marino Restaurant can host up to 50 guests, and features a lovely outdoor area as well (hard to find in the big city!).
-This also makes a great venue for a conveniently-located rehearsal dinner, and an affordable choice to reserve room blocks for your out-of-town guests.
+This also makes a great small wedding venue in NYC for a conveniently-located rehearsal dinner, and an affordable choice to reserve room blocks for your out-of-town guests.

 Learn more about Four Points by Sheraton SoHo Village »